 When do the trains run?

 Steamtown's short train rides operate seasonally.
-The "Scranton Limited" short train rides operate daily during July and August, and the "Nay Aug Limited" short train rides operate on some Sundays; note that the short train rides may be cancelled on weekends that have excursions scheduled.
+The "Scranton Limited" short train rides operate Monday-Saturdays during July and August, and the "Nay Aug Limited" short train rides operate on some Sundays; note that the short train rides may be cancelled on weekends that have excursions scheduled.
 The remaining 2014 summer excursion schedule is available to view, download and print; the Fall Foliage schedule is expected to be announced in August.
 During our excursion season, typically July, August and October, we offer longer train excursions to destinations such as Moscow and Gouldsboro/Tobyhanna, PA on select weekends.
 Phone 570-340-5204 (888-693-9391 X5204) for tickets and information.

 I did not find any reference to the former STEAMTOWN in New England.